connexcs/docs/docs/global.md

 *There is no configuration or additional documentation for SIP Registration.*

 **Inbound Registrations**
+View active registrations (live calls) of desk phones in to ConnexCS.

 * Username: registered user
 * IP: current IP